 Claimed to be the most ancient temple in the entirety of Goa, the Sri Mahadeva Temple of Tambi Surla has been present since the 12th century.
 Though it was built by Hemadri, a minister of the King of the Yadava Dynasty, however, some part of its architecture has influences from the Kadamba Dynasty, making its real origin a mystery to this date.

-Brought to life using basalt rocks, this intricately carved temple is a marvel to witness.
+Brought to life using basalt rocks, this intricately carved temple is a marvel to witness and is acclaimed as a significant Goa attraction.
 Inside it has a Shivlinga and a headless statue of Nandi.
 The temple also witnesses a joyous celebration of mahashivratri every year by the locals from the surrounding villages!

 Location- Tambi Surla, Goa

-Last on our list of places to visit in go is a place that contrasts the popular belief of the coastal state of goa while simultaneously showcasing the raw Goan beauty.
+Last but not the least is the Chorao island.
+This enticing island holds immense importance as one of the main Goa attractions that contrasts the popular belief of the coastal state of goa while simultaneously showcasing the raw Goan beauty.

 Like any other part of Goa, the island still has signs of Portugal colonization but with the brahminical culture combined, it is still a pleasing sight.
 The Salim Ali Bird Sanctuary, Chapel of St. Jerome, and Shree Devki Krishna Temple are a few must-visit attractions on the island.
 This island is what we can call, food for the soul.